For the media

 Mother comforting her child

 Feeling sad from time to time is normal.
-We can feel sad for various reasons, such as learning our favorite coworker is leaving for another job, fighting with a loved one, or not achieving a personal goal.
+We can feel sad for various reasons, such as learning our friend is moving away, fighting with a loved one, or not achieving a personal goal.
 But what is the difference between sadness and depression?

-Unlike sadness, depression is a mental health condition that is characterized by a depressed mood or loss of pleasure or interest in activities for a long time.
+Unlike sadness, depression is a mental health condition characterized by a depressed mood or loss of pleasure or interest in activities over a long period of time.
 While sadness eventually vanishes, depression is persistent.
-A person experiencing depression constantly feels sad or empty for several days — or almost every day — for at least two weeks.
+A person experiencing depression feels sad or empty for several days — or almost every day — for at least two weeks.

 Haley Grupe, a licensed marriage and family therapist at Sharp Mesa Vista, says depression can also have the following symptoms: